 We propose a continuum model of two-phase flow in a Hele-Shaw cell.
-The model describes the multiphase, three-dimensional flow in the cell gap using gap-averaged quantities such as fluid saturations and Darcy fluxes.
+The model describes the multiphase three-dimensional flow in the cell gap using gap-averaged quantities such as fluid saturation and Darcy flux.
 Viscous and capillary coupling between the fluids in the gap leads to a nonlinear fractional flow function.
-Capillarity and wetting phenomena are modeled within a phase-field framework, designing a heuristic free energy functional that induces phase segregation at equilibrium.
-We test the model through the simulation of bubbles and viscously-unstable displacements (viscous fingering).
-We analyze the model's rich behavior as a function of capillary number, viscosity contrast and cell geometry.
-Including the effect of wetting films on the two-phase flow dynamics opens the door to exploring, with a simple, two-dimensional model, the impact of wetting and flow rate on the performance of microfluidic devices and geologic flows through fractures.
+Capillarity and wetting phenomena are modelled within a phase-field framework, designing a heuristic free energy functional that induces phase segregation at equilibrium.
+We test the model through the simulation of bubbles and viscously unstable displacements (viscous fingering).
+We analyse the model's rich behaviour as a function of capillary number, viscosity contrast and cell geometry.
+Including the effect of wetting films on the two-phase flow dynamics opens the door to exploring, with a simple two-dimensional model, the impact of wetting and flow rate on the performance of microfluidic devices and geological flows through fractures.